daniel-riffi/ma-saap-ex03/README.md

 - Potential performance overhead due to layer interactions.
 - Requires careful design to avoid tight coupling between layers.

-### Strict MVC
+### One-Layer (Kind of MVC) Architecture

 In this architecture, we separate the application into three main components:

-- Model: Represents the data and business logic.
 - View: Responsible for rendering the user interface.
-- Controller: Manages user input and interacts with the model to update the view.
+- Controller: Manages user input and handles the business logic.

-All logic including business logic and data access is handled within the model/controller component.
-This leads to a bloating of the model/controller, since it combines multiple responsibilities and layers from the layered architecture.
+All logic including business logic and data access is handled within the controller component.
+This leads to a bloating of the controller, since it combines multiple responsibilities and layers from the layered architecture.
+The view was not implemented in our example, since we only focus on the backend part of the application.

 **Advantages:**